 Now imagine a data set describing UW-Madison students, but there is one row for each class the student is currently taking, with each class being identified by a number.
 In order to identify a specific row you now need to specify both a UW-Madison ID number and a class number.
 The combination of ID number and class number would be a compound identifier for the data set, and the combination of the two is a unique identifier.

 Finding the identifier variables in a data set will help you understand the structure of the data.
 If student ID is a unique identifier, you know you have one row per student and an observation represents a student.
 If student ID and class number are a unique identifier, you know you have one row per student per class, and each observation represents a class/student combination.
-In practice you might refer to an observation as a class, as long as everyone understands that two students taking the same class will have two rows, not one.
+In practice you might refer to an observation as a class, as long as everyone understands that two students taking the same class will be two rows, not one.

 The duplicates report command can easily identify whether a variable or set of variables is a unique identifier: if it is, there will be no duplicates.
 The ACS data has a variable called pernum (Person number in sample unit) is it a unique identifier?